Pranjal204/VoiceBoard-Privacy-Policy/README.md

 When do we collect information?

 • None of the words you type are stored either locally or globally.
-Although​  they may be used for statistics​ feature in future.
+Although  they may be used for statistics​ feature in future.

-​• We use Google's speech recognition​ service to provide the functionality​  of voice typing.
-As a result google may use this information​ to improve their services .
+• We use Google's speech recognition service to provide the functionality  of voice typing.
+As a result google may use this information to improve their services .

+• The Record audio permission is used only for voice typing.

  Third party disclosure